 Suboxone® is the first narcotic drug available for prescription from a doctor’s office for use in the treatment of opioid dependence under the Drug Addiction Treatment Act of 2000 (DATA 2000).

 The primary active ingredient in Suboxone is buprenorphine, which itself is a partial opioid agonist.
 This means the the opioid effects (the physical “high” of pain relief) and withdrawal symptoms from buprenorphine are less than other full opioid agonists such as heroin, methadone, morphine, oxycodone, hydrocodone, codeine, and others.
 Suboxone contains naloxone, which blocks the effects of opioids.
 Doctors add naloxone to Suboxone to prevent people from improperly using Suboxone to get high.

-Suboxone, taken as sublingual tablets or “under the tongue”, has been shown to help in suppressing opioid withdrawal symptoms, decrease illicit opioid cravings and use, and under the correct supervision can help with overcoming an opioid dependence.
-Suboxone comes in 2mg and 8mg sizes of sublingual tablet form.
+Suboxone, taken as sublingual (“under the tongue”) tablets, has been shown to help suppress opioid withdrawal symptoms and decrease opioid cravings and use.
+Not to mention, Suboxone under medical supervision can help overcome opioid dependence.
+Suboxone’s sublingual tablet form comes in either 2 mg or 8 mg sizes.